 Figure 17.
-"Dripping paint diagram."
-Composites of a non-dimensional NAM index (Baldwin and Dunkerton, 2001) showing decent of NAM anomalies from the stratosphere into the troposphere for (A) 18 weak vortex events (e.g., SSWs) and (B) 30 strong vortex events.
+Dripping paint diagram.
+Composites of a non-dimensional NAM index (Baldwin and Dunkerton, 2001) showing descent of NAM anomalies from the stratosphere into the troposphere for (a) 18 weak vortex events (e.g. SSWs) and (b) 30 strong vortex events.
 The approximate location of the extratropical tropopause is indicated by the horizontal line.
-In (A) the weak events corresponding to negative values of the index (yellow and red shading) are determined by the dates on which the 10-hPa annular mode values cross -3.0.
-In (B) the strong events corresponding to positive values of the index (blue shading) are determined by the dates on which the 10-hPa index crosses +1.5.
+In panel (a) the weak events corresponding to negative values of the index (yellow and red shading) are determined by the dates on which the 10 hPa annular mode values cross -3.0.
+In panel (b) the strong events corresponding to positive values of the index (blue shading) are determined by the dates on which the 10 hPa index crosses +1.5.
 The shading is at intervals of 0.25 and the white contours at intervals of 0.5.
-Adapted from Figure 2 of Baldwin and Dunkerton (2001).
+Adapted from Fig. 2 of Baldwin and Dunkerton (2001). © American Association for the Advancement of Science.